-B. WNYIL Inc. Response
+2. WNYIL Inc. Response

-Possible Criminal Activity: In the event WNYIL Inc. uncovers what appears to be criminal activity on the part of any employee or business unit, it shall undertake the following steps:
+Possible Criminal Activity: In the event WNYIL Inc. uncovers what appears to be criminal activity on the part of any employee or program/department, it shall undertake the following steps:

 In the event there is ongoing criminal activity the following office will be contact: